 The Atradius Group remuneration policy lays down the principles and key elements of sound and controlled remuneration of all Atradius' employees, including those of Atradius Re.
-The Remuneration Policy supports the Group's business strategy, objectives, values and long-term interest and is aligned with the size, organisational setup, nature and complexity of the business activities of the Group.
+The Remuneration Policy supports the Group's business strategy, objectives, values and long-term interest and is aligned with the size, organisational set-up, nature and complexity of the business activities of the Group.
 The Remuneration Policy is designed to improve the performance and the value of the Group, to motivate, retain and attract qualified employees and to contribute to sound and efficient risk management within the Group and to discourage taking more risk taking than is acceptable to Atradius.

-The design principles underlying the remuneration policy applicable to Atradius staff consist of, amongst other things:
+The design principles underlying the remuneration policy applicable to Atradius staff shall be based on the following:

-- Fixed and variable remuneration shall be used to align individual performance with both short and long-term corporate strategy and objectives; - Remuneration shall reward according to performance at group and individual level as appropriate.
-Individual objectives shall include a combination of financial and non-financial targets as appropriate to the role, taking into account ethical behavior and corporate responsibility;
+- Remuneration shall contribute to sound and efficient risk management, shall not encourage taking more risk than acceptable to Atradius or restrict the company's ability to maintain an adequate capital base; - Remuneration shall comprise measures that should avoid conflicts of interest; - Fixed and variable remuneration shall be used to align individual performance with both short and long-term corporate strategy and objectives; - Remuneration shall reward according to performance at group, entity and individual level as appropriate.
+In so far as required by SII regulations Individual objectives shall include a combination of financial and non-